-We stock a massive range—including obsolete and discontinued concrete roof tiles that may be otherwise hard to find.
+We stock a vast range, including obsolete and discontinued concrete roof tiles that may be difficult to find elsewhere.
 Roof restorers can find everything they need in our one-stop roofing shop!

-If you do not find the kind of concrete roof tiles you’re looking for, let us know and we’ll do our best to source the cement roof tiles for you.
+If you cannot find the type of concrete roof tiles you’re looking for, please let us know, and we’ll do our best to source suitable cement roof tiles for you.

 • Monier